 - Cut potatoes into larger chunks before roasting them so that they absorb less fat, and use olive or sunflower oil to roast them in rather than butter.

-- Include lots of fresh vegetables to help reach your 5 A DAY – asparagus, cabbage and kale are all in season at this time of year - see Why eat seasonally?
+- Include lots of fresh vegetables to help reach your 5 A DAY – cabbage and kale are both in season at this time of year

 - Cut off any visible fat from the meat, and try not to add too much extra oil or fat – try cooking it on a wire rack so that excess fat can run off.